What is Extracapsular Repair?

 The lateral suture is the simplest technique requiring an incision on the outside aspect of the knee.

 The advantages of lateral suture surgery are simplicity, ease of the surgical technique, short operative time, good results, low complication rate and low cost.

 Even if a complication from surgery occurs, the suture can easily be removed and reapplied.

 The main disadvantage of lateral suture surgery is difficulty in proper placement of the suture.

-The suture must be placed isometrically for best results.
+In other words, the suture must be placed isometrically for best results.

-Stretching of the suture may occur requiring a revision surgery.
+In addition, stretching of the suture may occur requiring a revision surgery.
 Stretching is most common in larger dogs.

 The TightRope technique is the most recent advancement in extracapsular stabilization and tries to incorporate as many advantages as possible.

 The TightRope technique is the strongest extracapsular stabilization implant available today and may perform superior to other extracapsular sutures in respect to suture stretching.

 The TightRope technique is also more isometrically placed than other extracapsular techniques.